alexwky/missLASSO/README.md

 A sample dataset can be downloaded from [github page](https://github.com/alexwky/missLASSO).

-`SampleDataset_1.csv` is a dataset without covariate `X` and contains potentially covariate `S` only, with groupsize = 50,50.
+`SampleDataset_1.csv` is a dataset without covariate `X` and contains potentially missing covariate `S` only, with groupsize = 50,50.

-`SampleDataset_2.csv` is a dataset with covariate `X` and contains potentially covariate `S` only, with sizeX = 6,  groupsize = 50,50,50.
+`SampleDataset_2.csv` is a dataset with covariate `X` and potentially missing covariate `S`, with sizeX = 6,  groupsize = 50,50,50.

 # Output

-The results will be stored in an output folder.
+All results will be stored in an output folder.
 By default, the output folder is called "Result" under the current working directory.
-The output folder consist of following `.csv` files:
+The output folder will contain the following `.csv` files:

 `Complete case analysis` (method = 0)
  1. Complete.csv